ZuzaRatajczyk/Numeric-Matrix-Processor/README.md

 Class also has function `show matrix` which shows matrix in rows and columns.

+# Demo program
 Program enables to perfom basic operations on matrices witch is:
   * add two matrices
-  * multiply matrice by number and matrix by matrix multilication
+  * multiply matrice by number
+  * matrix by matrix multilication
   * transpose
   * find determinant
   * inverse matrix
 User can choose one of the options from the menu by writing its corresponding number.

   It takes dimemnsion of matrix as two integers separeted by space.
-  Then takes each row separated by enter.
-  After last row program shows result of the operation (matrix or determinant).
+  Then takes each row separated by enter and at the end shows result of the operation (matrix or determinant).